 Alesis Recital comes with two built-in 20W speakers that are good enough for practice as well as intimate gatherings.
 The sound can further be amplified by connecting external speakers with the stereo RCA outputs available.
 In case you want to have a silent learning lesson all by yourself, the model also caters to your need with the ¼" (6.34mm) stereo headphone output.

 As the Alexis Recital model is geared towards beginners, the USP of the piano is the Lesson Mode it provides.
-Using this mode, the keyboard can easily be divided into two sections – one for the student and one for the teacher, thereby eliminating the need for both to use different instruments.
+Using this mode, the keyboard can easily be split into two sections with same pitch – one for the student and one for the teacher, thereby eliminating the need for both to use different instruments.
 This is one feature that endears the model to lesson and teachers alike.

-By far, this is most favorite educational features I've in any digital pianos!
+By far, this is most favorite educational features I've in any musical instrument!

-The commitment to learning of music for the beginners with the Alesis Recital is further accentuated with the bundled 3-month free Skoove premium subscription, allowing the users to take music lessons from the experts.
+The commitment to learning of music for the beginners with the Alesis Recital is further included 3-months free Skoove premium subscription, allowing the users to take music lessons from the experts.

 This effect simulates the resonance one gets when pressing the sustain pedal on an actual piano.
 The Alesis Recital model has a provision to enable the pedal resonance for generating the reverberation in the sound without actually using a sustain pedal.